Autodesk-Forge/Data_Exchange_Samples/2.Access_Data/README.md

 ### 1. Download all data for processing on the client side

-Downloading the entire data is intuitive, and each type of entity (e.g., assets, relationships, or snapshots) has its own endpoint:
+Downloading the entire data is intuitive, and each type of entity (e.g., assets, relationships, or snapshots) has its own endpoint.

 #### a.
 Downloading assets

-To download the assets, you need to use [v1/collections/{collectionId}/exchanges/{exchangeId}/assets:sync](https://stg.forge.autodesk.com/en/docs/fdxs/v1/reference/quick_reference/fdxs-getassets-GET/?sha=forge_fdxs_master_preview), having a token with `data:read` scope:
+To download the assets, use [v1/collections/{collectionId}/exchanges/{exchangeId}/assets:sync](https://stg.forge.autodesk.com/en/docs/fdxs/v1/reference/quick_reference/fdxs-getassets-GET/?sha=forge_fdxs_master_preview), and apply a token with the `data:read` scope as follows:

 ```shell
 curl 'https://developer.api.autodesk.com/exchange/v1/collections/'$COLLECTION_ID'/exchanges/'$EXCHANGE_ID'/assets:sync' \